tphanqc/Vehicle-Detection-Counting/README.md

-# Video Analytic : Vehicle-Detection-Counting
+# Video Analytics : Vehicle-Detection-Counting

 Welcome to the Video Analytic repository for the vehicle-Detection-Counting challenges .
 This repo contains the definition of the environment where your code submissions will run.